Why am I always tired?

 In the morning, take a few seconds to picture yourself with lots of energy.
 How do you look?
 Are you smiling?
 How does it feel to have all of that energy?
 Apply your senses and emotions.

 Interestingly, our sense of smell has a direct impact on our mood!
-Lemon, rosemary, cinnamon and peppermint all improve energy and promote concentration.
+Lemon, rosemary, cinnamon, and peppermint all improve energy and promote concentration.
+The easiest way to get these is through an essential oil diffuser or scented candle that you love.

 Learn more HERE about the power of scents